stackrox/stackrox/migrator/README.md

 pg-schema-migration-helper --type=<prototype> --search-category ...
 ```

-This tool also generates conversion tools for schema, you may remove the
+This tool also generates conversion tools for schema, you may remove them.

 #### Create or upgrade the schema of a table.